 By studying what other historians have commonly dismissed as “scrub land,” Massie shows how the edge ecotone has repeatedly offered refuge from the economic and environmental instability of the southern prairie landscape.
 Her lively and engaging book overturns long-held assumptions about settlement patterns, economic development, and what it means to be from the “prairies.”

-- NOMINEE, Luther College and University of Regina Arts Award for Scholarly Writing, Saskatchewan Book Awards (2015)
+- WINNER, Luther College and University of Regina Arts Award for Scholarly Writing, Saskatchewan Book Awards (2015)

 “Reveals new narratives, rewrites others, and is yet another demonstration of the excellent environmental history scholarship that has been produced in Canada in recent years.”